-Start a protocol run as normal from the Status screen and continue until the Scheduling dialog box opens.
+1. Start a protocol run as normal from the Status screen and continue until the Scheduling dialog box opens.
 Tap Edit steps to open the Edit the run steps dialog box.

-Figure 3.9: Edit the run steps dialog box
+Figure 3-10: Edit the run steps dialog box

+- 1 No check in the circle indicates that this step will be skipped. - 2 Tap the icon of the step that will be the first to run in the protocol. - 2.
 To skip one or more protocol steps, tap the step icon for the step that you want the protocol to start with.
 (A step icon is a colored circle at the left of the dialog box.)
 Steps prior to this are unchecked to show they will not run.

-The reagent selected as the new first step will be used for the initial fill, if required (see 3.6.1 Delayed End Times and Initial Fills).
+The reagent selected as the new first step will be used for the initial fill, if required (see 3.6.1 - Delayed End Times and Initial Fills).